HomeBlog › Pregnancy Help App

 Can PregnancyApp.com help me prepare for labor, not just track weeks?

-Yes, it includes a hypnobirthing audio programme, breathing exercises for labor, and a built-in contraction timer.
-Those tools are meant to support coping and organization as labor approaches.
+Yes.
+It includes a hypnobirthing audio programme, breathing exercises for labor, affirmations, and a built-in contraction timer.
+These tools are meant to support coping and organization as labor approaches.

 How accurate are due date calculators in pregnancy apps?